 Whatever the name of the style you begin your project with is not important.
 Because your room should end up being “Your Style”.
 These design trends are simply the starting point to creating your perfect room and telling your story.
 But, every one of these looks is evolving in 2020.

-Styles as diverse as California Casual and New Farmhouse fall into this category.
-In fact, we see these looks becoming more sophisticated in 2020.
+Styles as diverse as California Casual, New Farmhouse and Modern Casual fall into this category.
+In fact, this look is becoming more sophisticated in 2020.
 What won’t change: Worn surfaces, weathered finishes and hand-forged patina… but in a thoroughly modern room.
 Upholstery that you can curl up and snuggle into.
 Upholstery that is deep, plush and inviting.
 These three words: CASUAL – MODERN – COMFORT.
 All with the best modern design.
 Natural materials for decor and accents work especially well.
 Great Modern Casual rooms are visually and emotionally captivating.

-Simple chic is modern – but not radical.
+Modern Eclectic simple – but very chic.
 Up-to-date – but not harsh.
-A Simple Chic room is warm and comfortable, but never sacrifices beauty.
+Pieces are usually more tailored and less rumpled .
+Finishes are cleaner and less worn.
+A Modern Eclectic room is warm and comfortable, but never sacrifices beauty.
 It has a neat, put-together feel.
 The color palette is upbeat.
-Some Simple Chic rooms embrace an updated mid-century-modern look, while others have no hint of it.
+Some Modern Eclectic rooms embrace an updated mid-century-modern look, while others have no hint of it.
 What they have in common is the use of transitional design and a unique point of view.
 Your point of view.

 If you’re a bit bohemian and completely open-minded in your design aesthetic… if friends consider you bold, even fearless… if you add what you love, and your personal sense of collection is what ties your look together… you may be an Eclectic Collector.
 Rich colors and detail often work well with this style.
 Add pieces selectively – your room is curated, not thrown together.